chippyash/go-cache-manager/README.md

 the test suite running against a real Valkey server.
 I do have it running against a production [Valkey](https://valkey.io/) server that supports client side caching and so far, no problems.
 It works out of the box.

+Unit tests for the S3 bucket run against a mock S3 client, so use with caution.
+As above, once I get this lib running against a real S3 bucket via a third party test runner, you'll have more confidence.

 ## License
 This software is released under the MIT License.
 See LICENSE.txt for details.